nus-cs2103-AY1920S2/duke/docs/README.md

 ```
 I've added this task:
 [D][N] CS3243 Assignment (by: 19 Feb 2020 0000)
-Now you have 1 task in the list.
+Now you have 3 tasks in the list.
 ```

 ### 3.4 List all tasks: `list`